- Nokes' mugshot from DUI arrest

 According to a 2008 report from WCAX-TV, Chamberlin had facial injuries consistent with being punched and told police that he slashed Nokes in self-defense after the off-duty officer assaulted him through the window of his car.
 Following the incident, Chamberlin’s girlfriend sought and received a relief-from-abuse order from Chamberlin.

 Chamberlin did stay out of trouble for the next two years and his record was expunged as a result, leaving news reports as the only evidence of what transpired that night.

 Reached last week, Donovan said that he could not discuss the case.
 But the WCAX report quotes Donovan saying at the time, “What happened that night we will never know.
 And if we don’t have facts and we can’t prove our case and there’s a legitimate self-defense claim, we’re not gonna go forward and lose outright.
 We’d rather go forward and get something.”

-Asked about that incident now, Chief McQueen responds that while his department did not investigate the slashing, the evidence against Chamberlin was strong enough that the judge accepted his guilty plea.
+Asked about that incident now, Chief McQueen responds that while his department did not investigate the slashing, there was evidence against Chamberlin.
 Nokes was never charged.

 “If I didn’t have confidence in Jason Nokes, he would not have remained an employee of the Winooski Police Department,” McQueen says.

 Likewise, Winooski City Manager Katherine “Deac” Decarreau says no one should rush to judge Nokes.
 “Nothing is proven,” she says.
 “Regardless of what anyone thinks about police officers, they have the same rights to innocence until proven guilty that you and I do.”